WHAT WE DO

-iSDA and the coming revolution in smallholder farming.
+iSDA and the comIng revolutIon In smallholder farmIng

-Agriculture in sub-Saharan Africa and across the Global South is ripe for change.
+Agriculture in Africa and across the Global South is ripe for change.
 Hundreds of millions of smallholder farmers continue to eke out a subsistence living using traditional methods.
 They need to find a way past the status quo and a path to modernizing their operations.

 Many smallholders have poor access to the technical support needed to increase productivity and profitability.
 They lack reliable, timely information tailored to their unique growing conditions.
 Such deficiencies hamper sound decision-making about rotation planning, the timing of planting and irrigation, the application of fertilizers and pesticides, and many other aspects of productive farming.